 As with any embarrassing situation, your first instinct may not be your best response.
 When you’re flustered, it’s easy to say too much or say the wrong thing, says Melisa Shelton, M.S., a school psychologist in the Lake Stevens School District.
 “I recommend taking a short break to regain some composure before plunging into an explanation.”

 Next, don’t assume that your child saw everything — or much of anything.
-A preschool-age child is probably not aware of what’s happening under those sheets, says Leman, so giving too much detail or long, clinical explanations will just confuse him.
+A preschool-age child is probably not aware of what’s happening under those sheets, says Leman, so giving too much detail or long, clinical explanations will just confuse them.

 “Most 3- and 4-year-olds won’t have a clue, even if they do see something,” he adds.
 Thankfully, that means parents usually can let themselves off the hook with a simple “Mommy and Daddy were hugging, because we love each other” response for tots and very young children.